I am fortunate enough to pursue my two passions together: scuba diving and photography through the art of underwater photography.

 Table of Contents

 What is Underwater Photography?

-Underwater photography is an art of taking photographs while below water.
-It is mostly done with scuba diving but can be conducted while snorkeling, diving on surface supply, swimming, from an underwater vehicle or submersible and cameras lowered from above.
+Underwater photography is the art of taking photographs while below water.
+It is mostly done with scuba diving but can be conducted while snorkeling, diving on surface supply, swimming, an underwater vehicle or submersible, and cameras lowered above.

 Advice for First time UW photographers

 When you are ready to embark on this adventure, you should at least know the basics.
 Here are a few things which you should be familiar with initially: